-Having high amounts of tax debt can weigh you down — both financially and mentally.
-Fortunately, the IRS offers several options to help you rise above, including the Fresh Start program.
+Having high amounts of tax debt can weigh you down financially and mentally.
+But the IRS offers several options to help you rise above, including the Fresh Start program.

 The program, launched in 2011, allows you to settle your back tax debts while avoiding severe penalties and consequences.
 Here’s what you need to know about the program.